OGRECave/ogre/Docs/src/manual.md

 # Exporters {#Exporters}

 Exporters are plugins to 3D modelling tools which write meshes and skeletal animation to file formats which OGRE can use for realtime rendering.
-The files the exporters write end in .mesh and .skeleton respectively.
+The files the exporters write end in `.mesh` and `.skeleton` respectively.

 Each exporter has to be written specifically for the modeller in question, although they all use a common set of facilities provided by  Ogre::MeshSerializer and Ogre::SkeletonSerializer.
 They also normally require you to own the modelling tool.

-All the exporters here can be built from the source code, or you can download precompiled versions from the OGRE web site.

-## A Note About Modelling / Animation For OGRE
+Full documentation for each exporter is provided along with the exporter itself, and there is a [selection of the currently supported modelling tools at OGRECave](https://github.com/OGRECave).

+<a name="autotoc_md32"></a> <!-- legacy anchor by tools of Ogre 14.2.5 and earlier -->
+## Empty material names {#empty-material-names}

+All mesh files are required to have a material name set, otherwise most mesh tools will fail with an exception.
+Even if they don't, the exception will happen deep inside the render-loop which is way harder to debug (unless you set the material programmatically).

+To set a material name for the mesh, you have these options:

+ - Re-export the mesh, making sure that a material has been assigned.
+ - Edit the mesh.xml file to set a material name and reprocess the xml with @c OgreXMLConverter.

+## Skeletal animation

-There are a few rules when creating an animated model for OGRE:
+There are a few rules when creating an animated model:

 -   You must have no more than 4 weighted bone assignments per vertex.
 If you have more, OGRE will eliminate the lowest weighted assignments and re-normalise the other weights.
 This limit is imposed by hardware blending limitations.
 -   All vertices must be assigned to at least one bone - assign static vertices to the root bone.
 -   At the very least each bone must have a keyframe at the beginning and end of the animation.

 If you’re creating non-animated meshes, then you do not need to be concerned with the above.

-Full documentation for each exporter is provided along with the exporter itself, and there is a [selection of the currently supported modelling tools at OGRECave](https://github.com/OGRECave).

-## A Note About empty Material Names

-All mesh files are required to have a material name set, otherwise most mesh tools will fail with an exception.
-Even if they don't, the exception will happen deep inside the render-loop which is way harder to debug  (unless you set the material programmatically).

-To set a material name for the mesh, you have these options:

- - Re-export the mesh from your preferred DCC (Digital Content Creator) exporter, making sure that a material has been assigned.
- - Edit the mesh.xml file to set a material name and reprocess the xml with @c OgreXMLConverter.
- - Edit the mesh file with [MeshMagick](https://github.com/OGRECave/meshmagick) to set a material name

 @page Shadows Shadows